haoxsia/haoxsia.github.io/_posts/2022-10-06-MecaQ-meeting.md

 # MecaQ webinar series
 The MecaQ webinar series is a collection of monthly webinars delivered by high-profile international scientists in the fields of optomechanics and nanomechanics.

-Title: Measuring the higher-order phonon statistics in a nanogram volume of superfluid heliumAbstract, [here](https://www.youtube.com/watch?v=1FjmSGtnTEc&t=575s) is available.
+*Title: Measuring the higher-order phonon statistics in a nanogram volume of superfluid helium, [here](https://www.youtube.com/watch?v=1FjmSGtnTEc&t=575s) is available.

 ------